Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/2-deploy-static/README.md

 This sample demonstrates how to deploy a React single-page application (SPA) coupled with a Node.js [Azure Function](https://docs.microsoft.com/azure/azure-functions/) API to **Azure Cloud** using the [Azure Static Web Apps (Preview)](https://docs.microsoft.com/azure/static-web-apps/) service.

-The Azure Function API calls Microsoft Graph using the [on-behalf-of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) and returns the response back to React SPA.
+The Azure Function API here calls Microsoft Graph using the [on-behalf-of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) and returns the response back to the React SPA.

+The SPA component uses [Microsoft Authentication Library for React (Preview)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react) (MSAL React) to sign-in a user and acquire an access token, while the Function API uses [Microsoft Authentication Library for Node.js](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) (MSAL Node) to exchange the user's access token for a new access token to call the Graph API.

 ## Scenario